WurthElektronik/FeatherWings/SensorFeatherWing/README.md

 ## Software

 The Sensor FeatherWing was designed with rapid prototyping in mind.
-Being fully compatible with the Adafruit ecosystem, this FeatherWing allows the user the flexibility to choose the preferred host microcontroller.
+Being fully compatible with the Adafruit ecosystem, this FeatherWing gives the user the flexibility to choose the preferred host microcontroller.
 The inherent modularity of the ecosystem allows the FeatherWing to be easily integrated into any project.

-Würth Elektronik eiSos provides a Software Development Kit (SDK) with examples to support all the WE FeatherWings.
+Würth Elektronik eiSos provides a Software Development Kit (SDK) with examples to support all WE FeatherWings.
 Here are the salient features of the WE FeatherWing SDK.
 * The SDK is **open-source** and well documented.
 * It uses popular open-source tool chain including an IDE.
 * The examples are written in Arduino styled C/C++ for easy understanding.